reginapilip/getting-started-with-markdown/2-markdown-tools.md

 ## Online Editors

-There are a many online editors to choose from.
+There are many online editors to choose from.
 Here are a few:

 For the most part, they do the same thing.
 However, some have more (or less) functionality to offer.
 Try each one for size to see what works best for you.